Alex-2504834/give-me-the-lyrics/README.md

 ### pip install command
-always remember to be careful before running a pip command<br>
+Always remember to be careful before running a pip command<br>
 <code>pip install beautifulsoup4 requests</code>

+You can also use the activate.bash file on linux to automatically create a venv and install via pip
+<code>source activate.bash</code>